Witness Interviews in Internal Investigations: The UK Perspective

 Timing of the interviews can pose particular difficulties when there are competing considerations.
 For example, it may be necessary to delay when the company has a claim for injunctive relief against individuals, to avoid assets being dissipated in advance of a freezing order being granted.
 However, it could be that there is only a limited amount of time to interview an employee who is leaving the company or the company may need to speak to an individual at short notice to assist in an assessment of whether to self-report.
 Clearly such factors need to be prioritised.

-It is important to allow for a degree of flexibility as certain factors outside the company’s control can dictate when an interview should take place.
+It is important to allow flexibility for factors outside the company’s control. .
 Where the corporate investigation is likely to remain an internal review, there is little risk to the company conducting interviews to a timetable that suits it, although the company will wish to consider whether legal privilege would apply.
 Where there is suspicion of a criminal or regulatory violation and a formal investigation has commenced, there are a number of risks associated with conducting interviews in parallel with these investigations.

 As a general point, any interviews with individuals at risk of criminal exposure should be postponed until all evidence has been secured, to minimise the risk of evidence being destroyed.
 This is particularly important where a criminal or regulatory investigation is likely.
 Similar concerns apply where the individuals are potential defendants to civil proceedings by the company.